 10. Akita Inu

 Highlights: Courageous, Proud, Loyal

 The Akita Inu is one of the most fearsome guard dogs to originate from Japan.

 They’re perhaps second only to the Tosa Inu, which were bred as fighting dogs.
 Even today, the Akita Inu has remained as the national dog breed and symbol of Japan.

 They’re the most common guard dogs among Japanese families and have been used as gifts from Japanese royalty.
 For example, Prime Minister Shinzo Abe has gifted puppy Akitas many times.

 They’ve been gifted to everyone from Olympic gold medalist Alina Zagitova to Russian President Vladimir Putin.
 It’s no secret: the Akita Inus are a big deal in Japan.

 These dogs are confident, independent and bred for world-class protection of any family or home.
 On the flip side, they can be suspicious and aloof around strangers.
 They’ll sometimes perceive unfamiliar people as “dangerous,” whether they are or not.

 As a result, their protective instincts tend to kick in and they will probably attack to defend.
-A dog with the physical strength and size of an Akita can certainly do a lot of damage.
-And in many cases, they could easily kill or severely hurt a human being, whether by accident or not.
+A dog with the physical strength and size of an Akita can do a lot of damage.
+And in many cases, they could easily kill or severely hurt a human being, whether intentional or not.